 The courses required for this certificate are part of the bacheor's degree in information technology offered at the University of Cincinnati.
-This program is currently one of only 18 ABET accredited IT undergraduate programs offered around the world.
 The courses are applied in nature and students will not only learn theoretical concepts but also hands-on computing skills.
 Feel free to contact the IT department head for details on the current specific technologies being taught in the courses.

 Freshman Admission Requirements